marcelpatrick/3rdPersonV2/README.md

 - Also create one function Turn for turning left and right and look left and right and assign its respective keys with respective values
 - Click add and create one action mapping function for fire and for jump and assign a key to it.

-## 3.2: Bind the axis / action mapping to our action callback functions
+## 2.2: Bind the axis / action mapping to our action callback functions

+### 2.2.1: Movement actions

 - In the header file, Declare the Move() and Turn() and Fire() funtions.
 - Include Speed and Turn Rate variables to fine tune the player's movements.